apache/beam/website/www/site/content/en/documentation/sdks/java-dependencies.md

 - Dependencies might have version collisions or incompatible classes and libraries.
 - Some libraries are not forward compatible.
-When you use these packages in your code, you might need to pin to the appropriate versions so that those version are used when you run your pipeline.
+When you use these packages in your code, you might need to pin to the appropriate versions so that those versions are used when you run your pipeline.

 When problems occur with dependencies, you might see unexpected behavior in the service,